NVJ9SINGHNAVJOT/media-docker/CONTRIBUTING.md

 ## Concurrent Workers in Consumer

-It is important to properly close the media-docker-consumer service as it has workers for Kafka messages running concurrently via goroutines.
-If not, these will be running in the background and using system resources unnecessarily.
-All media-docker services have a graceful shutdown procedure.
+Properly closing the media-docker-consumer and media-docker-failed services is crucial, as they run Kafka message workers concurrently using goroutines.
+If not shut down correctly, these workers may continue running in the background, consuming system resources unnecessarily.
+Each media-docker service includes a graceful shutdown procedure to ensure resources are released appropriately.